DjKniteX/ntn-boilerplate/content/blog/2021-03-01-how-to-edit-the-content.md

 ---
-title: Our soon to be blog/tournament site
+title: The Realms of Games
-description: And what to expect...
-Powered by Nuxt JS
+description: To be a Hero or to be in the Stars?
 ---

 We are still in the midst of building our blog site dedicated to card games which may or may not be also a blog for all things general but for now we are keeping the site as is.